gcrockenberg/MelloGee/README.md

 **GitHub Actions CI/CD Environment Secrets (dev)**
 : The following Environment Secrets support the beginning of CI/CD dev/prod isolation
 - AZURE_CLIENT_ID - User Assigned Identity "uai-GitHubOIDC" provisioned above -> Settings -> Properties.
-I have seen the Client Id under "Overview" not match.

 **Testing**
 - Verify the .github/*.yml env variables match your configuration
 - You might want to comment out "on: push: paths:" from GitHub yml files to force CI/CD to run
 - Test APIs that were imported into APIM
 - Open Container App console in Azure portal and curl the APIs, view the logs.
-They are configured to scale to 0.
-You can make an APIM call to wake them.
+The Container Apps are configured to scale to 0.
+An APIM call will wake them.
 - Navigate to your static web app.

 **That's it so far**
 : Container Apps Environment is external.
 Container Apps ingress is limited to APIM and internal container services.
 The containers have curl installed for quick API checks but you can change ingress to allow public access.
 EventBus and GRPC enable inter-service communication.
 APIM connects to the Container Apps as Backend Services.
-APIM implements CORS.
+CORS is handled in APIM.

 ### TO DO
 - Implement semantic-release versioning for modules